nlohmann/std_json/proposal.md

     }
 }
 ```
+NOTE: "Simpsons" theme in examples is very lame.
+Suggest using for example financial transaction theme.
+Those require very fast server side C++ components.

 In this section, we use the terms "JSON value", "object", and "array" as described in
 Sect.
 [Terms and definitions](#terms-defs).

 <a name="examples-handling-in-cpp"></a>
-### Handling in C++
+### Handling in the standard C++

-The JSON value above can be constructed comfortably by using index operators:
+The JSON values can be constructed (comfortably) by using standard index operators:

 ```cpp
 json data;